joonhanofficial/ai-marketing-workflow-demo-my-secret-hacks/README.md

 It is not based on private company data.

+It is not a finished consulting recommendation.

 It is a practical application demo based on public information, built to show how I think and how I would approach the role.

+---

-## Planned Microsite
+## Project Ownership

-This GitHub repo is the source-of-truth version of the project.

-The microsite version will present the same idea in a more interactive format, with clickable workflow sections and practical marketing examples.

-Microsite link: [to be added]

-## Contribution and AI Disclosure

 This was a self-directed individual project.

-I handled the concept, research structure, workflow design, writing direction, project framing, and final review.
+I handled the concept, research structure, workflow design, writing direction, project framing, final review, and publishing.

-AI tools were used to support brainstorming, drafting, rewriting, and workflow structuring.
+AI tools were used to support brainstorming, drafting, rewriting, workflow structuring, and microsite implementation.

 Final direction, judgment, interpretation, and quality control were done by me.

 No group project contributions were involved.